mfreema1/e-115-ta/README.md

 Classes are ways that we can model objects to make new data structures.
 You can think of a class sort of like a "blueprint" for something, and objects are the things built from those blueprints.  `oop.cpp` goes into more detail on object oriented programming, such as the parts of a class and the vocabulary you will need to describe them.
 For your reference, this file also provides an example class that models a golden retriever.

 `hint.cpp` will provide you with a couple of lines to get you started with this week's check plus assignment involving file I/O in C++.

+## Lab 9 - File I/O and Vectors - 11/14/2018
+Files are one way for us to keep data intact beyond the life of our program -- something we call "persisting" the data.
+To do this, we use ifstream and ostream objects, which work similarly to other stream objects we are familiar with like cout and cin.  `files.cpp` will guide you through part of an example on file I/O with a raccoon shelter.
+Feel free to experiment with this file, you will learn a lot by doing so!

+`raccoons.txt` provides you with an example of a text file we might generate to represent our raccoons.
+The specific format in which the raccoons are stored is not important.
+Focus on the ability to parse the file and create raccoon objects.
+When you wish to store your raccoons, do the opposite -- converting raccoon objects into the form you parsed them from.